Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Methods

-In early training stages, the model output $\hQ(x,p)$ may not be increasing in $p$, hence we penalize only when it is positive.
-In addition, it's important to note that the true underlying distribution will not have $0$ sharpness if there is significant noise.
-Therefore, we should only penalize sharpness when the data suggests our quantiles are too dispersed, i.e. when $\hQ(x_i, 1-p) - \hQ(x_i, p)$, the coverage in between the quantiles, is greater than $\mid2p-1\mid$, the expected coverage.
+It is important to note that the true underlying distribution will not have $0$ sharpness if there is significant noise, and sharpness should be optimized subject to calibration.
+Therefore, we should only penalize sharpness when the data suggests our quantiles are too dispersed, i.e. when $\left| p^{\text{obs}}_{avg}(p) - p^{\text{obs}}_{avg}(1-p) \right|$, the \textit{observed coverage} between the pair of quantiles $\hQ_p(x_i)$ and $\hQ_{1-p}(x_i)$, is greater than $ \left| 2p-1 \right|$, the \textit{expected coverage}.